openshift/assisted-service/README.md

 ### Deploy by tag

 This feature is for internal usage and not recommended to use by external users.
+This option will select the required tag that will be used for each dependency.
+If deploy-all use a new tag the update will be done automatically and there is no need to reboot/rollout any deployment.

+Deploy images according to the manifest:
+`skipper make deploy-all DEPLOY_MANIFEST_PATH=./assisted-installer.yaml`

+Deploy images according to the manifest in the assisted-installer-deployment repo (require git tag/branch/hash):
+`skipper make deploy-all DEPLOY_MANIFEST_TAG=master`

+Deploy all the images with the same tag.
+The tag is not validated, so you need to make sure it actually exists.
 `skipper make deploy-all DEPLOY_TAG=<tag>`

-This option will select the required tag that will be used for all dependencies.
-So all dependencies should have the same tag.
-The tag is not validated, so you need to make sure it actually exists.
-If deploy-all use a new tag the update will be done automatically and there is no need to reboot/rollout any deployment.
+Default tag is latest

 ## Troubleshooting